naranjja/gcp-jupyter-sql/README.md

 \c [DATABASE_NAME]
 ```

-Then grant privileges to the desired user on all tables:
+Grant the privileges you want to the desired user.
+For example, all privileges on all tables:

 ```sql
 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO [USER_NAME];